UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

 ## Properties

-### Characterization equality in the standard sequential limit
+### Characterization of equality in the standard sequential limit

 ```agda
 module _